ijakab/Elastic-Lucid-Provider/README.md

 ### Static getters

-You can define static getters for `createdAtField`, `resourceType` and `resourceTypeField`, and those will be implicitly added when creating elastic documents.
+You can define static getters for `resourceType` and `resourceTypeField`, and those will be implicitly added when creating elastic documents.
 Set any to null if you don't want to have them.
 However, resourceType is useful when building global search, and searching over multiple indexes.

 ### Serializers